 Safety Measures for the Processing of Resin

 Resin is a material that cures completely in a relatively short time.
 Therefore, when working with this material, you should take great care to ensure that appropriate safety precautions are taken to protect your health, clothing and furniture.
 Of course, your health has priority here.
-Equip yourself with a breathing mask and disposable nitrile gloves as well as long-sleeved clothing.
+Equip yourself with a breathing mask, eye protection, and disposable nitrile gloves, and be sure to wear long-sleeved clothing.

 The production of an exclusive resin painting is actually quite complex and not so easy.
 Besides, there are a lot of preparations to be made before the actual work can begin.
 Nevertheless, the creation of a resin artwork is a worthwhile thing for every hobby artist, because the breathtaking result compensates you for any effort.